Director/ Associate Dean: Dr. Julie Barris

 ADCS students are expected to attend all classes or log in and participate in online classes as scheduled as an academic obligation.
-Students' grades are based on prompt completion of all assignments, presence for all examinations, reading of the required references, and participation in class discussions or on Blackboard as well as on the general quality of work.
+Students' grades are based on prompt completion of all assignments, presence for all examinations, reading of the required references, and participation in class discussions or in Canvas as well as on the general quality of work.
 Instructors have no inherent obligation to provide make-up opportunities for an absence unless, in their judgment, the reason for the absence warrants such consideration.
-It is imperative that you inform the instructor at the earliest possible opportunity of any classes that will be missed so that appropriate arrangements can be made and that the work and instructional hours can be made up.
+It is imperative that students inform the instructor at the earliest possible opportunity of any classes that will be missed so that appropriate arrangements can be made and that the work and instructional hours can be made up.

 Every instructor maintains a record of attendance and has a right to determine the importance of any absences a student may incur during the course insofar as the absence affects the student's performance and achievement in class, the taking of examinations, class participation, laboratory work, or any other factor considered by the instructor in determining the grade a student will receive.
 All course work must be completed with the last meeting of the class.

-After the instructors have explained the standards and requirements during the first meetings of a class or online through Blackboard, the student is responsible for successful completion of the course based on these criteria.
+After the instructors have explained the standards and requirements during the first meetings of a class or online through Canvas, the student is responsible for successful completion of the course based on these criteria.

 Attendance at accelerated courses (7- or 8-week formats) is mandatory and students may be penalized for missing a class.
 If you know that you have to miss a class during an accelerated course, you must inform the ADCS office prior to registering for the class and you must communicate with your instructor ahead of time to be sure of his/her policy and the work that needs made up.